Bhutanese History and Architecture - 5 Day Tour

 • A scenic flight covered with mountains towards the Paro airport

-• Visit Memorial Chorten built in the memory of King Jigme Dorji Wangchuck and Tashichho Dzong
+• Visit Memorial Chorten, built in memory of King Jigme Dorji Wangchuck, and Tashichho Dzong

-• Get close to the culture and traditions of people in Bhutan
+• Get close to the culture and traditions of the people in Bhutan

 • Dochula Pass at 3,080 meters and enjoy views of Masagang, Tsendagang, Gangkar Puensum (the highest peak in Bhutan), etc.

-• Visit Punakha Dzong explore the local market at Wangdue Phodrang
+• Visit Punakha Dzong and explore the local market at Wangdue Phodrang

 • On the way to Paro, visit Simtokha Dzong, an old fortress

-• Visit National Museum, Rinpung Dzong and the ruins of Drukgyel Dzong in Paro
+• Visit the National Museum, Rinpung Dzong, and the ruins of Drukgyel Dzong in Paro

 • Amazing natural beauty and picturesque landscapes throughout the tour